akashjoshi1999/Digit_Recognition/README.md

-which will dowanload the dataset and also train it if you want to train your with more accuracy then you can incress the epoch size and you can run it required pythen library are pip install Keras pip install scikit-learn pip install opencv-python pip install pygame pip install pandas pip install numpy pip install scipy pip install matplotlib
+which will dowanload the dataset and also train it if you want to train your with more accuracy then you can incress the epoch size and you can run it required pythen library are pip install Keras, pip install scikit-learn, pip install opencv-python, pip install pygame, pip install pandas, pip install numpy, pip install scipy, pip install matplotlib